 In the years 1549-56, the church was rebuilt in the Gothic style on the initiative of the abbot Paweł Chojnacki.
 The existing building was raised and a new nave was added from the west.
 However, already in 1575, as a result of fire, the vaults of the church collapsed, and were never rebuilt.
 In the seventeenth century, the west gable was rebuilt into mannerist style, and in the eighteenth century a sacristy was erected.

 From the beginning of its existence until 1836, the church was a parish church for Lubiń.
-Then, after the dissolution of the monastery, the parish was moved to the monastery church of the Blessed Virgin Mary, and in 1853 the church of St. Leonard was handed over to the evangelicals.
+Then, after the dissolution of the monastery, the parish was moved to the monastery church of the Blessed Virgin Mary, and the threatened with demolition church of St. Leonard, which was to be used to obtain building materials, was finally handed over to Evangelicals in 1853.
 After the Second World War, the church was returned to the Benedictines.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.

 Kurnatowska Z., Kościół św.
 Leonarda w Lubiniu, “Archeologia Polski”, t.
 XXXVII, z.
 1-2, 1992.